threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_0_a2.md

 ## Admin Portal

 - Creation of twins
-- Bridge from and to stellar
+- Bridge from and to Stellar
-- Farm management
+- Farm Management

 ## Tfchain explorer